-“What goes around, comes around” is a saying I’m sure we’ve all heard and I remember hearing it form my parents when it came to style.
-My father told me afros and bellbottoms would be back and I didn’t beleiev him.
+“What goes around, comes around” is a saying I’m sure we’ve all heard before.
+I remember hearing it form my parents when it came to style.
+My father told me afros and bellbottoms would be back and of course I didn’t believe him.
 Welp, it happened in the 90’s and 2000’s.
-There’s a huge resurgence of hats and not just any style… it’s the fedora specifically.
+Hats have always been a part of the never scene but recently there’s aresurgence.
+And not your after work fitted cap… the fedora specifically.
 All over Instagram fedoras are showing up in all styles from formal wear, to street wear to beachwear for both men and women.
 The fedora arrived on the scene as female hat in 1882 but was later adopted as a staple in the men’s fashion uniform.
 And now there are tons of hatmakers and brands that want to give you the opportunity to elevate your style with an injection of history with modern takes!

 I was first exposed to fedoras when seeing my father and his friends wear them in the summer months to block the sun.
 I can’t say that I thought they wear cool back then but I can say that my style has changed and matured and I now have a better appreciation for hats as a classy accessory.
 I talk about my first fedora purchase here while I was in Las Vegas last year here, and these hats have been a great addition and helping me to convey my style.